A Mayan Tale Retold

 At the height of the battle the red headed Alvarado charged on horseback towards Tecun Uman.

-The warrior hurled his club hitting the Spaniard on the head but Alvarado’s lance pierced through the chief’s heart and he fell to the ground.
+The warrior hurled his club hitting the Spaniard on the head but Alvarado’s lance pierced through the chief’s chest and he fell to the ground.

 As the fighting continued the quetzal bird flew down and rested on Tecun’s wound to comfort the chief in his final moments.
 There was nothing else the bird could do.
 When the great leader died, the quetzal flew off, his chest crimson with the blood of the fallen warrior.

-From that moment on, all quetzals have their front feathers the colour of blood.
+From that moment on, all male quetzals have their breast feathers the colour of blood.

 Nowadays, the quetzal bird is Guatemala’s national symbol.
 It’s on the flag and is the name of the country’s currency.
 Artists weave quetzal patterns into their Guatemalan cloth.